tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/客户端 API/Android/错误码_intl_en.md

 ### Error codes for cross-room co-anchoring

-The `TRTCCloud.ConnectOtherRoom()` will trigger this type of error codes if cross-room co-anchoring fails.
-You can use the `TRTCCloudDelegate.onConnectOtherRoom()` callback function to capture related notifications.
+`TRTCCloud.ConnectOtherRoom()` will trigger this type of error codes if cross-room co-anchoring fails.
+You can use the callback function `TRTCCloudDelegate.onConnectOtherRoom()` to capture related notifications.

 | Code | Value | Description |
 |---|---|---|